 GEMMA Funding Supports:

-- Emory University graduate student practicum research related to maternal mortality from abortion through GEMMA Awards
+- Emory University graduate student applied practice experience research related to maternal mortality from abortion through GEMMA Awards

 - The dissemination of research findings related to GEMMA